aldefouw/redcap_cypress_docker/README.md

 # REDCap Cypress Developer Toolkit

-This repository includes scripts to download all the repositories necessary for a developer to begin automated testing with the REDCap Cypress Test Framework:
+This repository includes scripts to download all the repositories necessary for a developer to begin developing automated feature tests with the REDCap Cypress Test Framework:
 - [REDCap Cypress](https://github.com/aldefouw/redcap_cypress)
 - [REDCap Docker](https://github.com/aldefouw/redcap_docker)
 - REDCap Source - Not a repository.
 Available via the REDCap Community site with username and password.